orhun/personal-blog/content/ratatui-received-funding.md

 In our case, these are already semi-covered thanks to open source.
 We don't usually worry about the project dying, because if that happens tomorrow someone else might fork the project and start Ratatui v2 (which is exactly what we did).

 However, there might be still financial costs of maintaining an open source project.
-These include things such as a custom domain, additional services/servers, promotional elements (e.g. merch) and so on.
+These include things such as a custom domain, additional services/servers, promotional elements and so on.

 Thus we will be using these funds to cover these maintenance/promotional costs.